 CODE OF BUSINESS ETHICS AND CONDUCT

-It is the policy of Marathon Construction Corporation to comply with all laws governing our operations and to conduct our affairs in keeping with the highest moral, legal and ethical standards.
+The purpose of this Code of Business Ethics and Standards is to supplement Marathon’s other policies and to provide general guidance on some common ethical and legal issues you may encounter.
+It is the policy of Marathon Construction Corporation (sometimes referred to herein as simply “Marathon” or the “company”) to comply with all laws governing our operations and to conduct our affairs in keeping with the highest moral, legal and ethical standards.

 There is both a management and an individual obligation to fulfill the intent of this policy.
 Any clear infraction of applicable laws or of prevailing business ethics may subject an employee to disciplinary action, which may include reprimand, suspension, reduction in salary, demotion or dismissal depending upon the seriousness of the offense.

 The following policy includes a number of specific directives regarding Marathon Construction Corporation’s Code of Business Conduct and Ethics.
 We urge you to review these on a regular basis so that you may incorporate them into your daily practices.
-If you need guidance on particular circumstances that may arise, contact your immediate supervisor, the Human Resources Department, the Legal Department, Marathon Construction Corporation Hotline at 619-276-4401 or send electronic mail email@example.com for assistance.
+If you need guidance on particular circumstances that may arise, contact your immediate supervisor, the Marathon Ethics Hotline at 619-276-4401 or by sending an email to email@example.com.

 I. QUALITY & SAFETY

-(1) Be made from materials of the quality specified.
+- Be made from materials of the quality

-(3) Be properly identified as to nation of origin if required.
+- Be properly identified as to nation of origin if

 The antitrust laws are designed to ensure competition and preserve the free enterprise system.
 They apply to all domestic transactions by United States businesses.
 Some of the most common antitrust issues with which an employee may be confronted are in the areas of pricing, boycotts, and trade association activity.